Get Back: The Beatles: Get Back versions

-Universal Music released take 8 from the recording sessions to promote the 50th anniversary edition of Let It Be and the 2021 Get Back documentary miniseries.
-This version has McCartney ad libbing a different spoken word section over the bridge, beginning with "It's five o'clock ... your mother's got your tea on."
+Universal Music released take 8 from the recording sessions to promote the 50th-anniversary edition of Let It Be and the 2021 Get Back documentary miniseries.
+This version has McCartney ad-libbing a different spoken word section over the bridge, beginning with "It's five o'clock ... your mother's got your tea on."
 As the band performed the song three times during their impromptu rooftop concert on 30 January 1969, all three of those versions also appear in the final episode of the mini-series, as the concert is shown in its entirety.
-Take 3 of the rooftop concert was released on Anthology 3 in 1996 while the first two were released in January 2022.
+Take 3 of the rooftop concert was released on Anthology 3 in 1996, while the first two were released in January 2022.

 McCartney live performances

 McCartney performed "Get Back" on the Late Show with David Letterman on 15 July 2009.
 Letterman's show was taped in the Ed Sullivan Theater, the same theatre that hosted the Beatles' performances on The Ed Sullivan Show in 1964 and 1965.
 McCartney's performance was not on the stage, however.
 Instead, he performed atop the theatre's marquee overlooking Broadway.
 In the interview preceding the performance, Letterman asked McCartney if he had ever played on a marquee before.
 "I've done a roof", McCartney replied, referring to the Beatles' 1969 performance atop the Apple Corps building in London.

 McCartney also performed the song as a kind of encore on Saturday Night Live on 11 December 2010.
 The performance was unusual for the show because McCartney had played the two standard songs that musical guests play, then had played a third song ("A Day in the Life"/"Give Peace a Chance").
-At the normal conclusion of the show, when host Paul Rudd thanked the cast, McCartney took the stage again for "Get Back", the broadcast of which was partially cut off due to time constraints.
+At the normal conclusion of the show, when host Paul Rudd thanked the cast, McCartney retook the stage for "Get Back", the broadcast of which was partially cut off due to time constraints.

-McCartney performed this live during his 1989/1990 World Tour, and it was released on both the full-length and highlights versions of the subsequent live album Tripping the Live Fantastic (1990).
+McCartney performed this live during his 1989/1990 World Tour, and it was released on both the full-length and highlight versions of the subsequent live album Tripping the Live Fantastic (1990).
 In 2009, a performance was included on the Good Evening New York City album.

 In 2005, the song was part of his Super Bowl halftime show.

 McCartney and the Foo Fighters performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.